-- You may work with the same person from the Android Mini App, or choose a new partner.
+- By default, we will expect you to work with the same partner from the Android Mini App assignment.
+If you need to change partners (or find a partner) for whatever reason, you still may do so.
 If you need help finding a partner, please post on Piazza or ask Prof. Sherriff.
 If you are working with a different partner, please email Prof. Sherriff with the new partnership.

 - Once you know your partner, come by Prof. Sherriff's office to pick up your device.